gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 Note: War Paints will only be uploaded to the repository once the entire collection is done (textures converted to VTF, and exteriors moved to their proper folders).
 However, file names won't be renamed until ALL War Paints are complete (GPA frames taken, textures exported, converted DDS to VTF, and moved to proper folders).
 This is because I will be doing a mass rename later that will be much easier once everyting is done.

-1- The Jungle Jackpot Collection:
+1- The Jungle Jackpot Collection (All DDS exported):

 1-a) Anodized Aloha: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;